afronski/mighty-penguins-revenge/README.md

 # mighty-penguins-revenge

-A multiplayer action game for educational purposes to the Node.js workshop.
+A multi-player action game, written for the purpose of education and the Node.js workshop at January 2014.